 Clos de Chacras

 This boutique winery is housed in an architecturally restored 1920s building that establishes the feeling of old world charm when you enter.
 A tour will take you through the working winery and end with a tasting of the different levels of wine they offer, served alongside a cheese plate.
 You can also enjoy lunch or dinner here, or just grab a glass while you enjoy the outdoor seating.
+Tours can be done Wednesday – Sunday and on holidays.

 Region: Valle de Uco